DiaboloX/WriteAssist/README.md

 # WriteAssist
-By using one of the most powerful chat models i bult an Email Generator
+By using one of the most powerful chat models i built an Email Generator